 The automotive industry was lightly represented along North Illinois Street from 1900 – 1925.
-The Maxwell-Briscoe Company opened its showroom at 363 N. Illinois in 1908.
+The Maxwell-Briscoe Company opened its showroom at 363 North Illinois Street in 1908.
 This is the oldest existing automotive dealership building in Indianapolis (current site of Acapulco Joe’s).
-Just across the street in the previous Fisher Automobile Company location at 330 N. Illinois, a number of automotive firms occupied the building from 1910 through the mid 1920’s with names like Willis-Holcomb, Walter Overhoiser, and Citizen’s Auto & Garage.
+Just across the street in the previous Fisher Automobile Company location at 330 North Illinois Street, a number of automotive firms occupied the building from 1910 through the mid 1920’s with names like Willis-Holcomb, Walter Overhoiser, and Citizen’s Auto & Garage.

 At the end of the 1910’s and beginning of the 1920’s, new showrooms were built along North Meridian Street, the primary north-south artery leading to the northern “suburbs” and carrying a large amount of pleasure and commuter traffic.

 In the early 1910’s, the Nordyke and Marmon Company had its factory showroom at the southwest corner of Meridian and New York streets.
 The Charles E. Stutz Sales Company building at 850 North Meridian Street was built in 1919.
 The Stutz Sales building, designed by Rubush and Hunter, featured a central terra cotta medallion bearing an eagle with spread wings in relief, identical to the medallions of the Stutz factory buildings on Capitol Avenue.
 The sales company operated until 1924.